ThinleyN/ThinleyN/README.md

 Kanye quote of the day
 ---
-George Bush doesn&#39;t care about black people
+I care.
+I care about everything.
+Sometimes not giving a f#%k is caring the most.